 WITH OTHER TAXING BODIES (Prepared by Jacob & Klein, Ltd.)

-Any of the following approaches should be structured with the assistance of legal counsel and may require one or more written Intergovernmental Agreements:
+The following approaches should be structured with the assistance of qualified legal counsel and may require one or more written Intergovernmental Agreements:

 - Design TIF Redevelopment Plan with Cooperative Options: Incorporate a thoughtful impact analysis and anticipate some future assistance to other taxing bodies in the TIF Redevelopment Plan and Projects.